 Don’t get me wrong.
 My brother is a freak.
 This basically never happens.

 Most of us have no clue what we want to do with our lives.
 Even after we finish school.
 Even after we get a job.
 Even after we’re making money.
 Between ages 18 and 25, I changed career aspirations more often than I changed my underwear.
-And even after I …
+And even after I had a business, it took another four years to clearly define what …

 Copy and paste this URL into your WordPress site to embed